-- Winner of NSW Premiers Award for 'Building a Strong Economy' - Delivery of Newcastle Light Rail - Creation of a new multi-modal transport interchange in the city's emerging CBD - Credited with attracting more than \$3 billion in private investment - Streetscape, pedestrian and urban amenity improvements in the city centre - Further expansion of the University of Newcastle into the city to underpin sustained renewal - First stand-alone affordable housing development in Newcastle - Delivery of hallmark public spaces at The Station, Market Street Lawn and Museum Park
+- Winner of 2019 NSW Premiers Award for 'Building a Strong Economy' - Delivery of Newcastle Light Rail - Facilitated \$200-million redevelopment of The Store site to enable multi-modal transport interchange, alongside new homes, public space and commercial outcomes. - Credited with attracting more than \$3 billion in private investment - Streetscape, pedestrian and urban amenity improvements in the city centre - Attracted \$395-million expansion of University of Newcastle on former rail corridor lands - Attracted first stand-alone affordable housing development in Newcastle - Delivery of hallmark public spaces at The Station, Market Street Lawn and Museum Park - Australian Institute of Architects heritage awards for The Signal Box and The Station.